-Dr. Dafina-Lazarus Stewart: I think one of the things that has been apparent is what I mentioned in my talk.
-It is about twice a generation, if you think of every decade, there are calls that come forward from faculty, staff, and students from racially minoritized groups to make demands at their institutions, overand over again, requests for more faculty and staff of color and students of color.
+About twice a generation, there are calls that come forward from faculty, staff, and students from racially minoritized groups to make demands at their institutions, over and over again, requests for more faculty and staff of color and students of color.
 The need for faculty and staff of color to successfully advance through tenure and promotion and to advance into senior-level administrative roles.
 The need for greater financial resources to support students of color to enroll and to stay at the institution.
 Training for majority, racially majoritized faculty on how to deal effectively and appropriately with issues of equity and inclusion in the classroom, hostile campus climates, and incidents of micro-aggressions.
 Campus counseling center staff who are actually competent in addressing racial battle fatigue and racial trauma.

 All of these issues, and of course the multiple identities of students of color and dealing with the intersecting oppressions they face on campus in terms of sexuality and gender, social class, and disability as well.
 In those ways, within the higher education context, those issues can take on particular nuances and concerns because of the very different ways and the wide variety and diversity of ways that students and people become involved in higher education.
 So different from, let's say, the P-12 sector, our primary and secondary sector, where there is mandatory education where students have to go to school.
 So in some ways schools have to find ways to deal equitably with students in the classroom, or at least they have to recognize that they are going to have difference and diversity within the classroom.
 That is not necessarily a presumed situation at all colleges and universities.
-When we move to the postsecondary level it shifts and institutions have much more . . . we could say autotomy and choice in how they shape their classes, incoming classes.
+When we move to the postsecondary level it shifts and institutions have much more. . . we could say autonomy and choice in how they shape their classes, incoming classes.
 How they shape the faculty and staff that are working with those students.
-That greater degree of autotomy in postsecondary education I think adds some additional layer of nuance and complexity to how these issues show up and how they are dealt with at that level.
+That greater degree of autonomy in postsecondary education I think adds some additional layer of nuance and complexity to how these issues show up and how they are dealt with at that level.